damoresa/taskmanager-frontend/README.md

 no template validation has been implemented - ie, accessing the DOM objects from the unit tests context. _Coveralls_ has been integrated and the coverage result is displayed.

+As of 25/12/2017 _SonarCloud_ support has been implemented.

 The purpose of the application is to actually help myself manage my own time in order to be able to analyze certain scenarios.